htm-community/river-view/README.md

   - when the data should expire
 - a JavaScript parser module that is passed the body of an HTTP call to the aforementioned URL(s), which is expected to parse it and return a temporal object representation of the data.

+Each _River_ may produce one or many _Streams_ of data, each collecting like data items over time.
+Each stream must have a unique ID, but all streams must use the same data schema (fields and meta data are defined at the River level).

-Each _River_ may produce data for many unique data items, but they must have unique identifiers.
-For example, a city traffic data source may produce data for many traffic paths within the city, each identified with a unique ID.
-A US state water level data source might have unique sources for each water level sensor in the state, each with a unique ID.
+For example, a city traffic data source may produce data streams for many traffic paths within the city, each identified with a unique stream ID.
+A US state water level data source might have unique sources for each water level sensor in the state, each with a unique stream ID.

 ### River Types

 All river streams must have a timestamp for each row of data.
 Other than that, they might have different primary types of data, as described below:

-- _spacial_: integer or float values
+- _spatial_: integer or float values
 - _geospatial_: latitude / longitude (floats)
 - _categorical_: string values